-I ask you: what bureaucracy is served by this plague of innumeracy?
+I ask you: what bureaucracy has been served by this plague of innumeracy?
 Who gets more and more funding to wind up failing to teach math as a neatly packaged drudgery stripped of pleasure and spontaneity for all but a select handful of the exceptionally gifted?

-This new math game would be my revenge on all those insufferable bores.
-As is war for generals, teaching mathematics is too serious (and fun) a task to leave in their hands.
+This new math game is my revenge on all those insufferable bores.
+As is war for generals, teaching mathematics is too serious a task to leave in their hands.

-If I had had access to this kind of game during childhood, I might have been better qualified to address the pressing needs of today.
-Lacking this type of game, I was denied timely mentoring in math and my childhood proclivity was suppressed.
+If I had had access to this kind of game during my childhood, I might have been better qualified to address the pressing needs of today.
+Lacking this type of game, I was denied timely mentoring in math, my childhood proclivity suppressed.
 I sank into passive indifference to the slow crawl of later classes.
-Here I am, unschooled in advanced mathematics— frozen shut my window of opportunity.
+Here I am, unschooled in advanced mathematics — my window of opportunity froze shut.
 I am the frustrated spokesperson for gifted Learners of the future.

 It will be up Learners to choose the level of play/study they wish to pursue.
-In addition, this network will provide names, addresses and direct video links with Learners who share the same topic of passion.
-These listings will include amateurs and authorities both distant and local.
-This assembly will constitute the computer Yellow Pages of the future.
+In addition, this network will provide names, addresses and direct video links to Learners who share the same topic of passion.
+These listings will include amateurs and authorities both distant and local and will constitute the computer Yellow Pages of the future.

-In regions where life support services are inadequate for youngsters, newly established Learner Academies should provide survival needs, human warmth and follow-up Learning.
+In regions where life support services are insufficient for local youngsters, newly established Learner Academies should provide survival needs, human warmth and follow-up Learning.

-The combined genius of these Third World children’s starving minds, properly nurtured and tutored, will provide us with every technological breakthrough, theoretical insight and societal novelty we require.
+The pooled genius of these Third World children’s starving minds, properly nurtured and tutored, will provide us with every technological breakthrough, theoretical insight and societal novelty we require.

 Finally, and of closing importance, the convention of mathematical equations should be transformed.
-Equations, no matter how complicated, should never be written horizontally, then defined or not so or poorly so, as to terms and operators, the way we do today.
-Instead, they should be written vertically, and the definition of each term and operator, microscopically described and this description placed horizontally alongside every item.
+Equations, no matter how complicated, should never be written horizontally, then poorly defined as to terms and operators, as we do today.
+Instead, they should be written vertically, with the definition of each term and operator microscopically described and this description placed horizontally alongside every item.
 Thusly: